Knights of the Round Table: Dodinel

-Dodinel (Dodinas, Dodine[i]s, Dôdînes, Dodinia[u]s, Dodin[s], Dodinal, Dodynas, Dodynel[l], Didonel, Didones, Dydonel), originally known as Lionel (Lioniaus, not to be confused with the other Lionel but possibly originally connected with the character of Lionel/Lioniaus the son of Gawain), is a Knight of the Round Table found in a great many works of Arthurian romance.
-In these, he is typically featured as a well-known knight yet merely a figurant type of a character, and without a common role.
+Dodinel (Daudiniaus, Didoine, Didoniel, Didones, Dinodes, Dodinal, Dodinas, Dodin[i]aus, Dodinet, Dodineulx, Dodin[e]s, Dodine[al/i]s, Dôdînes, Dodinia[l/u]s, Dodinia[u]x, Dodineals, Dodineaulx, Dodinet, Dodimas, Dodiriet, Dodynas, Dodynax, Dodynia[u]x, Dodynel[l], Dondanix, Dondi[j]el, Dondinax, Dondinel[lo], Dondonello, Do[do]niaus, Dudinello, Dydoines, Dydonel, Odenel, Odinello), originally known as Lionel (Lioniaus), is a Knight of the Round Table found in a great many works of Arthurian romance.
+In these, he is typically featured as a well-known knight yet merely a figurant type of a character, without a common role but often with a trait of 'savagery'.
 He is nevertheless important in several of such works, including the Third Continuation of Perceval, the Vulgate Lancelot, the Post-Vulgate Merlin, the Livre d'Artus, the Prose Tristan, and Claris et Laris.